ToJen/conferences.io/README.md

 Conferences.io
 ===

-Responsive web app for conferences and events
+Responsive web app for conferences and events.

 Requirements
 ---